Dissent and Rebellion in the House of Commons: A Social Network Analysis of Brexit-Related Divisions in the 57$^{ th}$ Parliament: Data and Methods

 \subsubsection{Network representation}

-Finally, the result in Figure \ref{five} is a square matrix with a zero main diagonal and symmetric entries, which is equivalent to the adjacency matrix of an undirected graph.
+Finally, the result is a square matrix with a zero main diagonal and symmetric entries, which is equivalent to the adjacency matrix of an undirected graph.
 The row and column labels (which are the names of the MPs) are the nodes of the network, while the elements of the matrix are the edges \textemdash they refer to the party-adjusted voting similarity or dissimilarity of each pair of nodes (or pair of MPs).
-One can then visualise the adjacency matrix shown in Figure \ref{five} to a network, where each node represents an MP, and the elements of the adjacency matrix suggests the relationship between node pairs: strong negative values indicate polar opposites (or within-party conflict), while strong positive values mean cohesion (or cross-party alliance).

-The algorithm used in this thesis is \cite{jacomy_forceatlas2_2012}'s \textit{ForceAtlas2} layout and is implemented through the software Gephi.
-The basic idea of the algorithm is similar to a magnetic force wherein nodes that are polar opposites represent repulsion, while cohesive nodes represent attraction.
-Hence, if a pair of MPs correspond to a high negative score (within-party conflict) in the adjacency matrix, the force-directed algorithm will pull them far apart in the network space.
-Meanwhile, a pair of MPs that correspond to a high positive score (cross-party alliance) in the adjacency matrix are expected to be pushed closer together.
-See Supplementary Material for more details.
+One can then visualise the adjacency matrix into a network, where each node represents an MP, and the elements of the adjacency matrix suggests the relationship between node pairs: strong negative values indicate polar opposites (or within-party conflict), while strong positive values mean cohesion (or cross-party alliance).
+Using a force-directed layout, pairs of MPs that correspond to a high negative score (within-party conflict) in the adjacency matrix are pulled further apart in the network space, while pairs of MPs with a high positive score (cross-party alliance) are expected to be pushed closer together.
+The Supplementary Material provides more details.